 Often we live as if our thoughts are our reality.
 We act like they are the same thing.
-In today’s blog post, I want to talk about how identifying too strongly with our thoughts can mess up our lives.
+Unfortunately, identifying too strongly with our thoughts can mess up our lives.

 Sometimes our thoughts can help us.
 If we are an athlete, for example, we might think about an upcoming event, visualizing everything we plan to do in our mind.
 This can actually help our performance.